You're Not Escaping Your Feelings. You're Finally Having Them.

 That's it.

 But this feature is only the start of something much, much bigger.
 We're building an emotional map of every story and every emotion that a reader feels on the platform.
 Eventually, you'll be able to find your next read by emotion alone.
-That's where this goes.
+Readers can only do this on Reddit and BookTok right now, and not at all on any romance platform.

 Take that, guys at the Zon.